Smoothed Separable Nonnegative Matrix Factorization: Introduction

 \section{Introduction}

-Given a set of data points within the convex hull of a set of vertices, estimating these vertices in the presence of noise is a key problem in data analysis and machine learning; see below for some examples.
-This problem can be formulated as follows. \begin{problem} Given ${X} = WH + N \in \mathbb{R}^{m \times n}$ where $H \in \mathbb{R}^{r \times n}_+$ is column stochastic and $N$ is the noise, estimate $W \in \mathbb{R}^{m \times r}$. \end{problem}
+{Low-rank matrix factorization is a widely used class of unsupervised data analysis models.
+Examples include principal component analysis~\cite{jolliffepca}, independent component analysis~\cite{tharwat2020independent}, sparse component analysis~\cite{gribonval2010sparse}, and nonnegative matrix factorization~\cite{gillis2020book}, to cite a few.
+In this paper, we focus on the following matrix factorization model: given a set of data points within the convex hull of a set of vertices, estimate these vertices in the presence of noise. } This problem can be formulated as follows. \begin{problem} Given ${X} = WH + N \in \mathbb{R}^{m \times n}$ where $H \in \mathbb{R}^{r \times n}_+$ is column stochastic and $N$ is the noise, estimate $W \in \mathbb{R}^{m \times r}$. \end{problem}

 Note that $W$, $H$ and $N$ are unknown, only $X$ is given.
-Once $W$ is estimated, $H$ can be estimated for example using a nonnegative least squares (NNLS) algorithm.
+In this paper, we focus on the estimation of $W$.
+Once $W$ is estimated, the matrix $H$ can be estimated by solving a convex nonnegative least squares problem.
 Problem~\ref{prob:main} is sometimes referred to as simplex-structured matrix factorization (SSMF), and generalizes nonnegative matrix factorization (NMF); see~\cite{abdolali2020simplex} and the references therein.
+It is also closely related to semi-NMF that only requires $H$ to be nonnegative but not column stochastic~\cite{ding2008convex}. {Problem~\ref{prob:main} is closely related to the column subset selection problem (see, e.g.,~\cite{derezinski2020improved, shitov2021column} and the references therein), but the additional assumptions allow us to tackle it using convex geometry concepts.}

-In Problem~\ref{prob:main}, the columns of $W$ are the vertices, while the columns of ${X}$ are noisy data points within the convex hull of the columns of $W$,
+In Problem~\ref{prob:main}, the columns of $W$ are the vertices, while the columns of $X$ are noisy data points within the convex hull of the columns of $W$,

-where $e$ is the vector of all ones of appropriate dimension.
+where $e$ is the vector of all ones of appropriate dimension, {and $^\top$ is the transpose of a vector or a matrix}.
 In fact, for all $j$,

-where $H(:,j) \geq 0$ and $e^\top H(:,j) = 1$ (since $H$ is column stochastic).
+{where $X(:,j)$ denotes the $j$th column of $X$}, $H(:,j) \geq 0$ and $e^\top H(:,j) = 1$ (since $H$ is column stochastic), which means that ${X}(:,j) - N(:,j) \in \conv(W)$ for all $j$.
 To be able to estimate $W$ in Problem~\ref{prob:main}, appropriate assumptions on $W$, $H$ and $N$ are required.
-In particular, the following assumptions are necessary: \begin{itemize}
+In particular, the following assumptions are necessary~\cite{abdolali2020simplex}: \begin{itemize}

 \item No column of $W$ is contained in the convex hull of the other columns of $W$, otherwise it is not possible to distinguish it from a data point.